promagen/one/README.md

     + server
     + desktop (electron)

-Creating Python version of library and service API based on FastAPI + frontend on vue, or simple JS with jLoads
++ Create Python version of library and service API, based on FastAPI + frontend on vue, or simple JS with jLoads

-Start BIN
+  + API models
+  + Requests
+    + list of projects
+    + list of files in project folder
+    + execute script
+    + get result
+    + get list of history commands
+    + credentials and auth

++ Create SDK based on OpenAPI for many languages to call it by API
++ Create Vue JS application and Jquery/JS app on frontend to use APIwith SDK generated from OpenApi

 ## Linux
 copy the executable file from /bin folder to another, your project folder and execute